marcusgia2505/classsExGameInstructions/docs/010_Basics.rst

 Essentials for lecturers
 =========================

-A short introductory tutorial can be found under https://youtu.be/Zm0DpUzhOGg
+A short introductory tutorial can be found under `here <https://youtu.be/Zm0DpUzhOGg>`_.

 Entering classEx as a lecturer offers three modes: Overview mode, Lecture mode and Editing mode.
 The after login the screen shows the Overview mode.
 Here you can organize your games and access all important features of classEx.